lukso-network/example-miniapp-plain/README.md

 # example-miniapp-vite-react-template

-A template project demonstrating how to build mini-apps on [LUKSO](https://lukso.network), interacting with Universal Profiles on Universal Everything, built with [Vite.js](https://vite.dev).
+A template project demonstrating how to build mini-apps using the [up-provider package](https://github.com/lukso-network/tools-up-provider) and interacting with Universal Profiles on [Universal Everything](https://universaleverything.io), built with [Vite.js](https://vite.dev).
-For this project is foundamental to install the [up-provider package](https://github.com/lukso-network/tools-up-provider)

 # Introduction